Giant and robust Josephson diode effect in multiband topological nanowires

 This expression quantifies the directional deformation of Fermi points, where the red bands ($\mathbb{P}_s=+1$) shift leftward and the blue bands ($\mathbb{P}_s=-1$) shift rightward [Fig.~\ref{Fig3}(a)].
 Fig.~\ref{Fig4}(a,b) shows the Fermi point positions and their shifts for the three occupied bands with $N_y=2$ as a function of the magnetic field $h_x$.
 We find that $(\Delta k_{\textrm{F}})_1^+$ and $(\Delta k_{\textrm{F}})_2^-$ initially decrease, cross zero, and eventually saturate.
 The zero crossing signifies an exchange of the Fermi points.
 These Fermi point shifts are induced by the transverse field $h_y$.
-A key feature is that the dimensionless ratio $\xi=2|(\Delta k_F)_1^+|/[(\Delta k_F)_1^- + (\Delta k_F)_2^-]$, which quantifies the relative shift between left- and right-shifted total Fermi momenta, saturates to a stable plateau after the spin-parity exchange [the yellow line in Fig.~\ref{Fig4}(b)].
-This saturation corresponds to the emergence of high diode efficiency plateau.
+A key feature is that the dimensionless ratio $\xi=2|(\Delta k_\textrm{F})_1^+|/[(\Delta k_{\textrm{F}})_1^- + (\Delta k_{\textrm{F}})_2^-]$, which quantifies the relative shift between left- and right-shifted total Fermi momenta, saturates to a stable plateau after the spin-parity exchange [the yellow line in Fig.~\ref{Fig4}(b)].
+This saturation signals the balance between the two types of Josephson currents and corresponds to the emergence of strong JDE.
 In this regime, the two blue bands with spin-parity $\mathbb{P}_s = -1$ exhibit nearly identical and constant Fermi point displacements, which mainly contribute the conventional Josephson current $I_{2\pi}$.
-In contrast, the remaining red subband predominantly contributes to the fractional Josephson current $I_{4\pi}$ related to MBSs.
-The saturation of $\xi$ signals the balance between the two types of Josephson currents and the high diode efficiency plateau.
+In contrast, the remaining red subband predominantly contributes to the fractional Josephson current $I_{4\pi}$ originated from the MBSs.

-We also note that the balance is resulted from the competition between the Josephson current originating from the higher-curvature red band and that originating from the lower-curvature blue subbands.
+We also note that this balance stems from the competition between the Josephson current originating from the higher-curvature red band (with lower chemical potential from band bottom) and that originating from the lower-curvature blue subbands (with higher chemical potential from band bottom).
 In general, through the spin-parity band exchange, we can combine the $N_y$ lower-curvature bands of identical spin parity to balance the $N_y-1$ opposite spin-parity bands with higher curvature.
-Such a mechanism provides a generic practical route to optimize the Josephson diode effect with high and robust efficiency in the multiband topological regime.
+Such a mechanism provides a novel generic scheme to optimize the JDE with high and robust efficiency in the multiband topological regime.